chrikoch/go-gnuplot/README.md

 # go-gnuplot
-Wrapper for gnuplot command line
+Wrapper for gnuplot command line <br>
+gnuplot has to be installed!